 My fiance was married to this woman at the time we re-connected, however he claimed the marriage was already in a state of decline.
 His ex-wife has been a stay at home mom for many years, not ever having gainful employment.
 I have been a very successful doctor, therefore I believe this woman is...
 Read more »

 Whether or not you will be found at fault depends on the facts of your case.
 However, alienation of affection is still an intentional tort for which your fiance's ex-wife may sue and recover in Mississippi.
-If you have not already done so, you should immediately seek the advice of an attorney to...Read more »
+If you have not already done so, you should immediately seek the advice of an...Read more »

 Justia Ask a Lawyer is a forum for consumers to get answers to basic legal questions.
 Any information sent through Justia Ask a Lawyer is not secure and is done so on a non-confidential basis only.